Life’s Abundance Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 In addition, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 And lastly, this recipe also contains selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 The Bottom Line

-Judging by its ingredients alone, Life’s Abundance appears to be an above-average dry dog food.
+Judging by its ingredients alone, Life’s Abundance looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Life’s Abundance is a grain-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Life’s Abundance is a plant-based dry dog food using a notable amount of chicken meal as its main source of animal protein, thus earning the brand 4.5 stars.